What Are the Effects of Omega-3 Supplementation on Post-Exercise Recovery and Inflammation?

 Numerous studies are available on Google Scholar, Crossref, and PubMed that provide scientific backing to these assertions.
 Some of these have investigated the possible solutions to manage post-exercise inflammation and enhance recovery.

-Have you seen this : Can Participating in Improv Theater Workshops Improve Verbal Communication Skills in Autism?
+Additional reading : Can Participating in Improv Theater Workshops Improve Verbal Communication Skills in Autism?

 Omega-3 Fatty Acids: An Overview